TelescopeAI/cortex/README.md

 - **Semantic Layer**
   - Define and manage data models in JSON with measures, dimensions, filters, and aggregations
   - Dynamic context aware schema generation
-  - Advanced output formatting with IN_QUERY and POST_QUERY(Coming Soon) transformation modes
+  - Conditional logic support for dynamic column combinations
   - Versioning and audit trails for metrics and data models
   - Parameter system for dynamic query generation
-  - Metric extension and inheritance support (Coming Soon)
+  - Automated metric discovery and recommendations from database schemas
+  - Metric preview mode for validation before saving

 - **Query Engine**
   - Translates semantic definitions into optimized queries